What Is A Rhinoplasty?

 The majority of rhinoplasty procedures require general anaesthetic.
 Your health is a prime importance and any cosmetic surgery should be postponed if you are unwell for any reason.
 It is important that if anything changes with your health that you make contact with us.
 You should ideally stop smoking 6 weeks prior to surgery and stop taking aspirin, anti-inflammatory drugs and herbal supplements before surgery.
 You may need preoperative tests prior to surgery, which we will arrange if required.
 You will generally experience bruising, swelling and discomfort following the surgery and should aim to be off work for at least 1 weeks depending on the type of work you do.

-Rhinoplasty usually takes between 1 and 2 hours.
-An incision is made inside the nose and if an external approach or open rhinoplasty is performed an incision is placed on the skin across the columella.
+Rhinoplasty usually takes between 1 and 2 hours and the rhinoplasty procedure steps are as follows; an incision is made inside the nose and if an external approach or open rhinoplasty is performed an incision is placed on the skin across the columella.
 The bones and cartilages may need to be reduced and/or repositioned.
 Cartilage may also be needed to augment the nose

 The incisions are closed with dissolvable stitches and the skin is repositioned.
 The incisions are closed and some steristrips are placed over the nose.
 A splint is often applied and secured with tape.

 You will usually return to the ward within an hour following surgery.
 You will be able to drink and eat and mobilize as soon as the anaesthetic wears off.
 You will feel swollen and have bruising and discomfort that will usually require analgesia.
 You may have a dressing below your nose and occasionally have nasal packs that are removed the next day.
 Your nose will often be blocked for 1-2 weeks after surgery and you may have a sensation of fluid in the back of the throat.
 You will be able to go home the next day and should keep the wounds dry for the next week.
-You should keep your head upright, avoid hot baths and try not to sneeze.
-You should arrange for someone to pick you up following surgery and have some support at home on discharge.
-You will be reviewed in clinic and the nose checked at a week.
+There are some rhinoplasty recovery tips that you can follow including keeping your head upright, avoiding hot baths and trying not to sneeze.
+You should arrange for someone to pick you up following surgery and have some support at home on discharge to aid your rhinoplasty recovery time.
+You will be reviewed in clinic and the nose checked at a week to gain a better understanding of how your rhinoplasty recovery timeline is going.
 It is important to avoid any contact sports in the first 6 weeks following surgery while you wait for the nasal bones and cartilages to heal.
 The final results of rhinoplasty can take 6-12 months to settle.